ThentralPaimalam/Data_Pipeline/README.md

 About Environment:

- In this project I ued jupyter notebook to do the ETL process and the analysis part
+ In this project I ued jupyter notebook to do the ETL(Extract,Transform and Load) process and the analysis part

+Application of the project:

+This project helps to predict a person will purchase a term deposit product based on their attribute like job, age and so on

+Process Involved:
+ step 1: